top of page

 2. What stablecoin-native settlement really means, and why it does not eliminate fiat

-3. Where the economics sit across authorization, clearing, and settlement, and who captures what
+3. Who captures the economics across authorization, clearing, and settlement,

 4. Which revenue pools are most at risk, and for whom